beginning of content

 What causes tetanus?

-Tetanus is caused by infection with a bacterium called clostridium tetani (c. tetani).
-The bacteria produce a toxin (poison), which attacks the nervous system.
-This leads to muscle spam.
+Tetanus is caused by infection with the spores from the bacterium clostridium tetani (c. tetani).
+C. tetani produces a toxin (poison) which attacks the nervous system.
+This leads to muscle spasms.

-C. tetani live mainly in soil, dust and manure, but can be found anywhere.
-You can become infected if the bacterium enters your bloodstream through an open wound, such as:
+C. tetani bacteria live mainly in soil, dust and manure.
+However, they can be found anywhere.
+The spores are cells that can survive in soil for many years.
+Infection happens when the bacteria enter the bloodstream through an open wound, such as:

-Even something as minor as a prick from a rose thorn can become infected with c. tetani, but some wounds are more likely to become infected, for example if:
+Even something as minor as a prick from a rose thorn can lead to tetanus infection.
+Certain wounds are more likely to become infected, for example if:

-You cannot catch c. tetani or tetanus itself from other people.
+Tetanus is not contagious.
+You cannot catch c. tetani bacteria or tetanus from other people.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.